ozumi/passport-http-custom-bearer/README.md

-This module lets you authenticate HTTP requests using bearer tokens, as specified by [RFC 6750](http://tools.ietf.org/html/rfc6750), in your Node.js applications, using either the recommended "Authentication" header name or a custom name.
+This module lets you authenticate HTTP requests using bearer tokens, as specified by [RFC 6750](http://tools.ietf.org/html/rfc6750), in your Node.js applications, using either the recommended ``Authorization`` header name or a custom name.
 Bearer tokens are typically used protect API endpoints, and are often issued using OAuth 2.0.